-But so many speakers commit common sins on the podium ((remember, you stand on a podium; you stand behind a lectern)) and I've resolved this year to avoid them.
+But so many speakers commit common sins on the podium ((remember, you stand on a podium; you stand behind a lectern)) and I’ve resolved this year to avoid them.
 Here are things I vow to stop saying in my speeches.
+You might want to consider doing the same.

 “Studies have shown…”